Principal Research Fellow in Interdisciplinary Art and Science

 I'm part of

-Nicola Triscott is a cultural producer, curator, writer and researcher, specialising in the intersections between art, science, technology and society.
+Nicola Triscott is a curator, writer, researcher, and cultural entrepreneur, specialising in the intersections between art, science, technology and society.
 She has over twenty-five years’ experience in senior positions in the arts and cultural sector, including in arts policy.

 She is the founder and Artistic Director/CEO of Arts Catalyst (www.artscatalyst.org), one of the UK’s most distinctive commissioning contemporary arts organisations.
-Founded in 1994, She has built Arts Catalyst into an international centre for art, science, technology and society, based in London.
+Founded in 1994, she has built Arts Catalyst into an international centre for art, science, technology and society, with a London base near King's Cross.
 Arts Catalyst is an Arts Council England National Portfolio organisation, with an international reputation as a pioneer in the field of interdisciplinary art and research, known for its ambitious artists’ commissions, and extensive exhibitions and engagement programme.
 With Arts Catalyst, she has commissioned over 140 projects, including significant new works by Tomas Saraceno, Ashok Sukumaran, Aleksandra Mir, Otolith Group and Critical Art Ensemble.

 Nicola Triscott's curatorial practice and research creates new interdisciplinary and collaborative practice between art, science, and other fields.
 She has a track record of developing ambitious cross-disciplinary projects that extend artistic practices across the realms of science, technology, geography, sociology and law.
 As the Artistic Director of Arts Catalyst, she is lead curator for the programme of exhibitions, events and inquiries at the Arts Catalyst's Centre for Art, Science and Technology in King's Cross, London, and Arts Catalyst partnership projects nationally and internationally.